yanghuajiang/MPtyper/README.md

                      consensus sequences, default:3]
   --min_cons FLOAT   minimum proportion of consensus reads for high quality
-                     bases. [only for consensus sequences, default:0.8] --cutoff FLOAT     cutoff prability for checks of mixed infection.
+                     bases. [only for consensus sequences, default:0.8] --cutoff FLOAT     cutoff of total depth in type-specific sites for validation of genotypes.
-                     [default:0.5, output only single genotype results] -b, --bam          flag to keep intermediate BAM file.
+                     [default:1, to assign genotypes for low-quality data] -b, --bam          flag to keep intermediate BAM file.
   --help             Show this message and exit.
 ~~~~~~~~~~~~~~